 Eagle Plains has been operating since 1992 and publicly traded since July 1995.
 The management is made up largely of geologists with decades of experience and has a proven ability to develop joint venture partnerships.
 An in-house team of geologists and technicians enable us to manage this large portfolio of projects.

 The primary corporate objective is to enhance shareholder value by making precious- and base-metal deposit discoveries.
 To best achieve this objective we employ a risk-averse strategy to this risk-intense business by utilizing joint-venture participation.

 We also continue to add to our project portfolio by acquisition of early-stage exploration properties.
 Click on the link for an explanation of the grass roots exploration process.

-Eagle Plains properties include prospects for gold, uranium, silver, copper, molybdenum, zinc, lead, rare earth minerals, gallium and industrial minerals including sodalite and gypsum.
+Eagle Plains properties include prospects for gold, silver, copper, zinc, lead, uranium, lithium, molybdenum, rare earth minerals and industrial minerals.
 Information regarding each of our exploration properties can be found on the projects page.
 You can sort the properties to be viewed by jurisdiction, mineralization type and availability for option.

 The majority of Eagle Plains mineral exploration properties have been acquired through staking during industry downturns, these include multiple projects that have had millions of dollars in exploration expenditures by previous operators.
 During the bull market of the late 2000's many of these projects were optioned to other companies, sold or spun-off.
 A table outlining these exploration project arrangements includes currently optioned and previously sold projects.
 Many projects have been optioned by other companies but not earned-in on and returned to Eagle Plains, the income/shares and exploration expenditures from these option arrangements are significant but not included in the above mentioned table.
 This contrarian strategy follows that projects are acquired when they are not in favor and sold or optioned when they are in demand.